laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 layout: layouts/transmission.njk
 template: transmission
 ---
-Capturing Pings can offer a lightness that comes from seeing:
+Capturing Pings can offer a feeling of lightness that comes from seeing:

 1. A resonant place more clearly
 2. An intrusive Ping disappear <sup>\[i]</sup>